tecracer/cdk-templates/README.md

 ## OpsCenter Role

+cdk version 0.37

 Role for AWS OpsCenter

 ### OpsCenterRole has example for

 - Create IAM Role with own policy statements

+### Usage of OpsCenterRole

+Use role in any context.

 ## vpc-bastion